am-eskandari/comp7005-termproject-group03/docs/tests.md

 --control-port 4500
 ```

+---

 ## **2. Delay Configurations (No Drop)**

-This section focuses on delay scenarios without introducing any packet drops to evaluate the impact of latency on the
+This section explores the impact of delay configurations on the client and server, including various combinations of
-protocol.
-It includes configurations for client-only delays, server-only delays, and combined client and server delays.

----
+delay probabilities.

 ### **Client Delay Only**